alexandrumuntenas/pingu/docs/Modules/welcomer.md

 !!!
 Enable this module using `/admin modules enable module: welcomer`.

-Disable this module using `/admin modules disable module: welcome`.
+Disable this module using `/admin modules disable module: welcomer`.
 !!!

 <!-- markdown-link-check-disable -->